jychen74/visiumhd_qc_windows/README.md

-# Visium HD Nuclear Segmentation QC on Windows (WSL2)
+# Visium HD Nuclei Segmentation QC on Windows (WSL2)

 A complete workflow for running `spaceranger segment` on Windows using WSL2,